ye-olde-jack/NFG/content/3. Session Notes/Session 3, December 6th, 2024 - Feast of the Faithful Part 2.md

-# Token Tracker by end of session
+# Token Tracker
 - DM Tokens: 0.
-Progress: 4/5.
-Two used during session.
+Progress: 2/5.
 - Nick: 2 Tokens.
 - Henri: 2 Tokens.
 Henri used one.
 - Joe: 3 Tokens.
 - Pat: 3 Tokens.
-Pat used one..
+Pat used one and also gained one during the session.
 - Matt: 2 Tokens.

 # Bullets